 Andreas Sell is the founder and operator of the Hermitage Sykaminea.
 The last two summer programs gave rise to the Lesvos Wool and Hermitage Sykaminea Gathering initiatives.
 Together with Julie Loi, Sell started the wool project in 2020 and organised the Hermitage Sykaminea Gathering in 2022 with EJ William, Eirini Tiniakou and Walter Götsch.
-In 2023, the residency program of the Hermitage Sykaminea began, for which groups can apply annually with project proposals on the theme of ecology.

 The Hermitage is in the north of Lesvos on one of the slopes of Mount Lepetimnos, with view over the sea till Turkey.
 It is located in an olive grove, two kilometers away from the village Sykaminea.